antsankov/s15_tsankov_data_lecture_notes/README.md

 * RE -> Representation/Resource : Ask for a resource, and have it given to you in a representation (HTML, XML, JSON)
 * S -> State

+# Lecture 3

+## RESTful cont.

+* REST is better than SOAP most of the time.
+* To prevent a torrent of delete requests, we can use authentication
+ * Specifically OAUTH.
+*Types of Errors:
+ * 404 - nothing @ url.
+ * 500 - the server choked.
+* Node is a wrapper around V8 chrome engine.